Vizuri/openshift-cicd-pipeline/exercises/Exercise-4/index.md

 # Exercise 4 - Add Code Analysis
 SonarQube analyzes the source code for common issue and test coverage.
-In this lab, you will add stages to perform analysis of you code.
+In this lab, you will add stages to perform analysis of your code.

 * Edit the Jenkinsfile for the *customer-service* project by replacing the *Exercise 4 placeholder*  with the code below.
   This will add the following two stages to the build pipeline after the *Unit Test* stage: